Drugoy/Autohotkey-scripts-.ahk/README.md

 Unselect the file type when renaming files in XP (just like it is by default in Windows 7).

 ##### [TransliterateText](TransliterateText)
 Quite an unstable script yet.
-It adds ru<>en transliteration of the last word/line/whole text like qwerty<>Р№С†СѓРєРµРЅ.
+It adds ru<>en transliteration of the last word/line/whole text like qwerty<>йцукен.

 ##### [VDesktops](VDesktops)
 Adds pseudo-virtual desktops: first, hit "Win+Shift+0/1/2/3" to bind windows to desktops and then hit "Win+0/1/2/3" to switch to those desktops.